SamuelGarrattIqa/ui_recording/PITCHME.md

 ## Introduction

+This presentation will:

-This presentation will demonstrate using Zalenium to provide a scalable Selenium Grid with video recording, running this in Gitlab and Jenkins for a single test execution, and how a test manual can be created from tests run.
+* Demonstrate using Zalenium to provide a scalable Selenium Grid with video recording
+* How to run this in Gitlab and Jenkins (just for that CI job/stage)
+* How a user manual can be created from tests run.

 ---